cyberark/conjur-puppet/README.md

 ### Conjur module basics

 This module provides a `conjur::secret` function that can be used to retrieve secrets from Conjur.
-Given a Conjur variable identifier, `conjur::secret` uses the node's Conjur identity to resolve and return the variable's value.
+Given a Conjur variable identifier, `conjur::secret` uses the node’s Conjur identity to resolve and return the variable’s value.

 ```puppet
 $dbpass = conjur::secret('production/postgres/password')
 ```

 Hiera attributes can also be used to inform which secret should be fetched, depending on the node running the Conjur module.
 For example, if `hiera('domain')` returns `app1.example.com` and a Conjur variable named `domains/app1.example.com/ssl-cert` exists, the SSL certificate can be retrieved and written to a file like so:

 ```puppet
 file { '/etc/ssl/cert.pem':